VFI

 The award-winning Value for Investment (VfI) approach is a rigorous way of determining how well resources are used in a policy or program, whether the resource use creates enough value, and how more value can be created.

-We’re on a mission to share VfI, offering training, mentoring and resources to support its adoption and help people provide better answers to value-for-money questions.
-Scroll down for VfI training options.
+We’re on a mission to share VfI, offering training, capability-building services, and free resources to support its adoption and help people provide better answers to value-for-money questions.

 Combining strengths of evaluation and economics

 The VfI approach was developed through doctoral research.
-It builds on sound theory from evaluation and economics – and it’s designed to be practical and useful.
+It builds on theory from evaluation and economics, and it’s designed to be practical and useful.

 Why Value for Investment?